auttaja/gommand/README.md

 Note that to allow for the easy categorisation of commands and prevent repatition, a pointer should be created somewhere in your codebase (using `var` or before your commands) to a category which multiple commands use and they should all just pass through the same pointer.

 ## Permission Validators
 Permission validators allow for a quick method to check if the user has permission to run a command.

+Gommand contains built-in permission validators for all [Discord permisions](https://discord.com/developers/docs/topics/permissions#permissions-bitwise-permission-flags).
+To use them, simply use the permission ID as the permission validator function.
+For example, if you want to check if someone is an administrator, simply add `gommand.ADMINISTRATOR` to your `PermissionValidators` array.

-Permission validators follow the format `func(ctx *Context) (string, bool)`.
+If you wish to write your own permission validators, they follow the format `func(ctx *Context) (string, bool)`.
 If the boolean is true, the user does have permission.
 If not, the string is used to construct a `IncorrectPermissions` error.

 ## Middleware
 Middleware allows you to write powerful extensions on a per-command or per-router basis.
 Middleware is seperate from permission validators to allow the application to tell if the user has permission without re-executing all of the middleware which has been set.
 Middleware follows the format `func(ctx *Context) error`, with any errors being passed to the error handler.
 If you wish to get an argument from a middleware function to another function or command during execution, you can use the `MiddlewareParams` map within the context.